ricardomillerjr/PQTMS-FeedBack_Kiosk/README.md

 # PQTMS-FeedBack_Kiosk

-Sub Module in Queueng System.It aims monitoring of services and performance in every employees
+Sub-Module in Queueng System.It Aims for monitoring of performance of service and employee.